A bit about me

 I'm a native New Yorker.
 Originally an actress, I segued into writing screenplays.
 My first script was an adaptation of Anne Tyler’s first novel, “If Morning Ever Comes,” later optioned and developed by American Playhouse.
 Another adaptation, a novella of “Lipstick on the Host,” by Irish author Aidan Mathews, was optioned and put into development by World 2000.

-Other feature scripts include, “Common Ground,” “There Will Be A Fish,” “Hair of the Dog,” “Four Eyes,” “Ain’t That A Kick,” and "Franny" (a pilot).
-I'm currently working on my next feature project, "Invisible."
+Other feature scripts include, “Common Ground,” “There Will Be A Fish,” “Hair of the Dog,” “Four Eyes,” “Ain’t That A Kick,” "Franny" (a pilot).
+Two recent short scripts are "Seeds" and "Roadside."
+I'm hoping that my next feature project will be my script, "Invisible."
+The script just won the Best Feature Screenplay Award at the 21st Female Eye Film Festival in Toronto.

 In 2012, I wrote and directed my first short film, LAST DAY.
-This turned out to be the first of a trilogy, which includes OLD JUNK (2013) and UPSIDE DOWN (2014).
-My other short films are UPROOTED (2014) and WALKIN' (2014).
+This turned out to be the first of a trilogy, which also includes OLD JUNK (2013) and UPSIDE DOWN (2014), which won an Audience Choice Award.
+My other short films are UpROOTED (2014) and WALKIN' (2014) and HANDS (2018).
 In September 2016, I wrote and directed my first feature film, STARFISH.
 The film completed post-production the end of 2017 and screened at film festivals around the country in 2018.
 STARFISH won an Audience Choice Award at Mystic Film Festival October 2018.
-It is currently available for viewing on IndieFlix.
+It is currently available for viewing on Amazon Prime and IndieFlix.
+My first feature documentary, FORTY YEARS IN A BOX, has recently started a festival run.
+It screened at Big Apple Film Festival, May 2023.
+Next up is Black Bear Film Festival on October 15, 2023 with Q&A to follow.

 For six years, I was Director of Development for Martin Scorsese's company, Cappa Productions.
 During that time I was Associate Producer and Script Consultant on two feature films: "Brides" aka "Nyfes," starring Damian Lewis, directed by Pantelis Voulgaris, executive produced by Martin Scorsese and "Deuces Wild" (MGM/UA).
 Prior to that, I worked at Universal Pictures (NY) for two years as assistant to the VP Production and managed the story department.